 Architects: Unknown

 They were in trouble in 1920.
-This page one item from the January 31, 1920, edition of the Cleveland Advocate describes racial segregation at the Sunbeam Theater in Los Angeles:
+This page one item from the January 31, 1920, edition of the Cleveland Advocate describes racial segregation at a Sunbeam Theatre in Los Angeles:

 The article appears on the Cinema Tour page about the theatre.
 The page doesn't state how it's known that the item doesn't refer to one of the two other theatres using the same name at the time.
 We had a Sunbeam on Pico Blvd. and one in Highland Park.
 The Second Baptist church was at 740 Maple, closer to the Pico theatre than this one on Compton Ave.

-In 1923 there was a booth fire during a show that caused serious damage.
-And there's no doubt which Sunbeam Theatre this involved.
+In 1923 there was a booth fire during a show at the Sunbeam that caused serious damage.
 This article appeared in the August 11 issue of the L.A.
 Times:

 The theatre was rebuilt.
 Thanks to Joe Vogel for finding this item in the March 4, 1925 issue of The Film Daily: